catberry/catberry/docs/index.md

 	 * @returns {Promise|undefined} Promise of nothing.
 	 */
 	unbind() {
-		// nothing to do here we have used bind properly
+		// nothing to do here since we used bind properly
 	}
 }